Clickteam: Multimedia Fusion

 was developed by Clickteam and published worldwide by IMSI Corporation in 1998.
+It was originally developed under the named Click & Create 2.
 Positioned as a powerful successor to Click and Create, it was designed to move beyond the scope of simple game creation and function as a comprehensive tool for developing complex, data-driven games and interactive multimedia applications.

 The software was built upon the same core principles as its predecessors, utilizing the user-friendly drag-and-drop interface and the visual event editor.
 However, it removed many of the hard-coded limitations that had defined earlier versions, allowing for more objects, larger application sizes, and greater overall complexity.

-Released in September 2001, Multimedia Fusion 1.5 was a commercial upgrade that introduced significant enhancements to the software's core architecture.
+Released in December 2001, Multimedia Fusion 1.5 was a commercial upgrade that introduced significant enhancements to the software's core architecture.
 Key among these was a great expansion of the number of Alterable Values available to objects, improving their data-handling capabilities The Special object was also updated with native fast-looping functions, a feature previously reliant on third-party extensions.
 Additionally, the update integrated powerful new objects like Direct Show for video playback and the Sub-Application object for nesting projects.
 This version also marked a technological shift by discontinuing support for creating 16-bit applications.

 Released in 2002, the Multimedia Fusion Pro License was a paid legal agreement that allowed developers to sell applications made with Multimedia Fusion without the mandatory "Fueled by Fusion" logo and copyright notice.
 This provided a fully royalty-free and unbranded distribution option aimed at professional users.

 A key feature of MMF was its Software Development Kit (SDK), which allowed developers to create custom objects and features for the software.
 A community of developers quickly formed around creating and sharing these extensions, which added functionalities far beyond the scope of the base software.
 These included everything from advanced networking protocols (like TCP/IP) and database connectivity to new graphical effects and complex mathematical operations.
 This extensibility made it a highly versatile and long-lasting product.